evincarofautumn/kitten/CONTRIBUTING.md

  * **Accessibility** — If you encounter accessibility issues with the tooling or documentation, for example as a person with a visual impairment or limited mobility.

-Contributors should agree to abide by the guidelines for respectful collaboration set out in the [Code of Conduct].
+Contributors must agree to the [Contributor License Agreement] and to abide by the guidelines for respectful collaboration set out in the [Code of Conduct].

 ## Style Guidelines